patch/cldr-number-pm5/README.md

 # NOTES

-The Unicode private-use characters U+F8F0–U+F8F4 are used internally and are therefore not supported in custom patterns and signs.
+The Unicode private-use characters U+F8F0 through U+F8F4 are used internally and are therefore not supported in custom patterns and signs.

 # SEE ALSO